Khoulii/Cyber-Threat-Risk-Mitigation-for-Wireless-Sensors-using-Genetic-Algorithms/README.md

 ## The Dataset
 The dataset has been extratced from the paper "WSN-BFSF: A New Dataset for Attacks Detection in Wireless Sensor Networks", where it was obtained from a simulation and was made ready to be examined with learning models after the necessary preprocessing.

-## Descriptive Analytics
+## Descriptive Analytics (EDA)
-First, I have analyzed the dataset, derived from network traffic simulations, to identify patterns associated with different types of network attacks, such as Blackhole, Flooding, and Selective
+I have analyzed the dataset, derived from network traffic simulations, to identify patterns associated with different types of network attacks, such as Blackhole, Flooding, and Selective
 Forwarding, using data analytics tools and techniques to derive actionable insights from raw network traffic data.
+#### Feature Analysis